andyhmltn/py-scp/README.md

 Then simply run pyscp in a similar way to how you would use the default `scp` command.  and run using `pyscp /path/to/local/directory/file.txt user@123.4.5.6`.
 This will scp `file.txt` to `/path/to/remote/directory` on the remote server (in this case: 123.4.5.6.)

-**This feature is currently under development and therefore isn't available in this version** If you wish to upload `file.txt` under a different name, you can do so by adding a hash to the end of the previous command.
-If you wanted `file.txt` to be renamed to `file_remote.txt` for example, you can use: `pyscp /path/to/local/directory/file.txt user@123.4.5.6#file_remote.txt`
+If you wish to upload `file.txt` under a different name, you can do so by adding an extra argument to the end of the previous command.
+If you wanted `file.txt` to be renamed to `file_remote.txt` for example, you can use: `pyscp /path/to/local/directory/file.txt user@123.4.5.6 file_remote.txt`

 Voila!